Hope Street (TV series)

 Hope Street is a Northern Irish crime serial drama television series filmed in Donaghadee, Northern Ireland.
 The series, broadcast on BBC One Northern Ireland, was created by Paul Marquess and Susanne Farrell and is based on life in the fictional 'Northern Ireland Police'.
-The series is also broadcast on BBC One, once the episodes have been shown in the Northern Ireland region; as of the third series, full series have been released on BBC iPlayer ahead of broadcast.
+The series is also broadcast on BBC One once the episodes have been shown in the Northern Ireland region; as of the third series, full series have been released on BBC iPlayer ahead of broadcast.

 Premise

-Throughout the series, each episode features a crime story, interwoven with the lives and loves of the officers who police the stunning coastal town.
+Throughout the series each episode features a crime story, interwoven with the lives and loves of the officers who police the coastal town.

 The first series sees the sudden arrival of DC Leila Hussain (Amara Karan) in the fictional Northern Irish town of Port Devine.
-The local residents question the reason behind her arrival; only Inspector Finn O'Hare knows why Leila has been transferred, but he is keeping it to himself.
-On Leila's arrival to the town, Karan hinted: "The secret, the reason why she's been brought to Northern Ireland, is actually a matter of life-and-death".
-Each episode follows a self-contained crime story following the investigation of the local police department, as well as the exploits of the town's local residents.
+The local residents question the reason behind her arrival; only Inspector Finn O'Hare knows why Leila has been transferred but he is keeping it to himself.
+On Leila's arrival in the town, Karan hinted: "The secret, the reason why she's been brought to Northern Ireland, is actually a matter of life and death."
+Each episode follows a self-contained crime story following the investigation of the local police department as well as the exploits of the town's residents.

-In the second series, a former colleague of Finn's, DC Al Quinn, is sent to town as part of an undercover operation.
-Following the operation's conclusion, Al stays in town to fill the void left following Leila's departure.
+In the second series a former colleague of Finn's, DC Al Quinn, is sent to the town as part of an undercover operation.
+Following the conclusion of the operation Al stays in town to fill the void left following Leila's departure.
 When his daughter is caught up in the theft of an ATM, Al crosses the line to protect the one he loves most, putting his career on the line in the process.

-In the third series, a new detective constable, Jo Lipton (Karen Hassan), arrives in Port Devine, alongside new police constable Ryan Power (Finnian Garbutt).
+In the third series a new detective constable, Jo Lipton (Karen Hassan), arrives in Port Devine alongside new police constable Ryan Power (Finnian Garbutt).

-In the fourth series, a new inspector, Eve Dunlop (Tara Lynne O'Neill), arrives in Port Devine following the departure of Inspector Finn O'Hare (Ciaran McMenamin) at the end of the previous series, alongside her husband, new detective constable, Luke Jackson (Marcus Onilude).
+In the fourth series a new inspector, Eve Dunlop (Tara Lynne O'Neill), arrives in Port Devine following the departure of Inspector Finn O'Hare (Ciaran McMenamin) at the end of the previous series, alongside her husband, new detective constable Luke Jackson (Marcus Onilude).

-In the fifth series, a new police constable, Donal Gallagher (Cameron Cuffe) arrives following the departure of Callum McCarthy (Niall Wright) at the end of the previous series.
+In the fifth series a new police constable, Donal Gallagher (Cameron Cuffe), arrives following the departure of Callum McCarthy (Niall Wright) at the end of the previous series.

 Production

 Creation

 Hope Street was created by Paul Marquess and Susanne Farrell.
 Marquess stated that his aim whilst creating the series was to make a long-running local drama.
-Due to being born in Belfast, he wanted to avoid the stereotypes that come with Northern Irish media portrayals, instead focusing on the "humour and warmth" of the area.
-The series was commissioned in March 2021, by BBC Daytime and BritBox North America, in a joint collaboration, with Marquess' and Farell's production company, Long Story TV co-producing the series with BritBox North America.
+Born in Belfast, Marquess said he wanted to avoid the stereotypes that come with Northern Irish media portrayals, instead focusing on the "humour and warmth" of the area.
+The series was commissioned in March 2021 by BBC Daytime and BritBox North America in a joint collaboration, with Marquess' and Farrell's production company, Long Story TV, co-producing the series with BritBox North America.